jow-/ucode/README.md

 ## SCRIPT LANGUAGE

-The language used within statement and expression blocks uses untyped variables and employs a simplified JavaScript like syntax.
+The utpl script language used within statement and expression blocks uses untyped variables and employs a simplified JavaScript like syntax.

 Utpl script implements function scoping and differentiates between local and global variables.
 Each function has its own private scope while executing and local variables declared inside a function are not accessible in the outer calling scope.